dojo/docs/quickstart/rest.rst

 Dojo and REST
 =============

-The Dojo RESTful consumers are fairly straight forward when it comes to REST, and there is essentially feature parity between both the `dojo.store.JsonRest <dojo/store/JsonRest>`_ and the `dojox.data.JsonRestStore <dojox/data/JsonRestStore>`_.
+The Dojo RESTful consumers are fairly straight forward when it comes to REST, and there is essentially feature parity between both the `dojo.store.JsonRest`_ and the `dojox.data.JsonRestStore`_.
 As Dojo moves away from the DataStore API to the new Store API, developers can expect that dojo.store.JsonRest will become the main focus of RESTful implementation in Dojo.
 Currently though, most data aware widgets only consume the DataStore API, although "wrapping" the dojo.store.JsonRest with the `dojo.data.ObjectStore <dojo/data/ObjectStore>`_ is possible.

 dojo.store.JsonRest
 -------------------

 Introduced in Dojo 1.6, the dojo.store.JsonRest is a good an efficient implementation of a RESTful consumer.
-To make it have feature parity with the dojox.data.JsonRestStore, the developer should wrap the store in `dojo.store.Observable <dojo/store/Observable>`_ and `dojo.store.Cache <dojo/store/Cache>`_.
+To make it have feature parity with the `dojox.data.JsonRestStore`_, the developer should wrap the store in `dojo.store.Observable <dojo/store/Observable>`_ and `dojo.store.Cache <dojo/store/Cache>`_.

-The dojo.store.JsonRest defaults to assuming the identifier property of each element is ``id``, therefore if your provider returns an elements identifier in that field, most developers simply need to specify the target URI for the collection.
+The `dojo.store.JsonRest`_ defaults to assuming the identifier property of each element is ``id``, therefore if your provider returns an elements identifier in that field, most developers simply need to specify the target URI for the collection.

 An example of programatically creating a full featured store would be: